microsoft/azuredevopslabs/labs/vsts/agile/readme.md

    <img src="images/26.png" width="624" />

-   >Kanban board turns backlog into an interactive signboard, providing a visual workflow.
+   >Kanban board turns the backlog into an interactive signboard, providing a visual workflow.
 As work progresses from idea to completion, you update the items on the board.
   Each column represents a work stage, and each card represents a product backlog item (blue cards) or a bug (red cards) at that stage of work.
   The Kanban board allows you to set Work in Progress (WIP) limits for each state.
 One of the primary reasons for using Kanban and limiting work in progress is that it helps identify bottlenecks in your development process and minimize lead time for new features.
 Let’s say that the devices team is not delivering finished work as quickly as desired,